 Help Prevent Flooding

-- To reduce street flooding, the County's Stormwater Utility is in the process of identifying, prioritizing and implementing local drainage projects throughout the County.
-However, if you see any flooding call Natural Resources at (863) 534-7377.
+- To reduce street flooding, the county's Stormwater Utility is in the process of identifying, prioritizing and implementing local drainage projects throughout the county.
+However, if you see any flooding call Parks and Natural Resources at (863) 534-7377.

-- All new construction in the County require the issuance of building permits prior to construction.
+- All new construction in the county requires the issuance of building permits prior to construction.

 - Permits are obtained after the approval of building plans.
 An important part of this review process is the requirement that structures be built high enough and use proper design techniques to protect against flood damage.

-- If You plan to construct an addition to your house, build a new house, fill a property, or for any development, please call the County's Building and Codes Division, at (863) 534-6080, or visit us at 330 W. Church Street, Bartow, Florida 33830, where you can obtain information on how to request the necessary permits.
+- If you plan to construct an addition to your house, build a new house, fill a property, or for any development, please call the Building Division, at (863) 534-6080, or visit us at 330 W. Church Street, Bartow, Florida 33830, where you can obtain information on how to request the necessary permits.

-- If You see construction occurring without the proper permits, please call the Building and Code Division, at (863) 534-6054, to report these activities.
+- If you see construction occurring without the proper permits, please call the Building Division, at (863) 534-6054, to report these activities.
 Remember, buildings constructed improperly can be dangerous.